 By Jessica Smith

-Do you often feel that you’re unable to control your dog’s behavior?
-Does your pooch suffer from frequent stress or separation anxiety?
-If you’re worried about your dog’s emotional wellbeing, it’s important to understand what triggers stress in their body and how to manage it.
+Do you often feel that you’re unable to control your dog's behavior?
+Does your pooch suffer from stress or separation anxiety?
+If you’re worried about your dog's emotional wellbeing, it’s important to understand what triggers stress in their body and how to manage it.

 Dogs are creatures of habit and sensitive to any changes to their daily routine.
-Environmental stressors can boost the hormone levels in their bodies and lead to unwanted behaviors like excessive barking, aggression and inappropriate urination.
-Here are some expert tips to help you manage your dog’s emotions.
+Environmental stressors can boost the hormone levels in their bodies and lead to unwanted behaviors like excessive barking, aggression, and inappropriate urination.

 1. Stick to a Daily Routine